Operationalizing content moderation "accuracy" in the Digital Services Act

-\paragraph{Prevalence is used in academic study as well.} Social media research uses prevalence in online discussions to study the impact of real world events, assuming that prevalence online is a proxy for public opinion \cite{DBLP:conf/icwsm/OConnorBRS10}.
-There are many examples of social media research using prevalence estimated from classifier outputs, without human annotations.
-However, completely automated prevalence classification introduces bias, and for the purposes of legal reporting unbiased estimation should be provided. \citet{park_measuring_2022} provides unbiased estimates for the prevalence of macro-norm violating comments (violations of implicit Reddit site-wide rules derived from \citet{DBLP:journals/pacmhci/Chandrasekharan18}).
-They use stratified sampling with two strata, using a classifier for stratification.
-Our results here complement theirs by providing insights into the application of stratified sampling, and how to improve its efficiency.
+\paragraph{Recall} There is a direct connection between prevalence and recall.
+By dividing the number of violations acted upon (i.e. the number of takedowns) against the total number of violations (the total number of posts multiplied by violation prevalence, see \S\ref{sec:setup_recall}), we can calculate the recall of content moderation, or rate at which content violations are identified and acted against.
+Recall is a measure of moderation ``thoroughness'', and we speculate that these large companies may be computing a moderation recall internally to monitor moderation performance, by comparing prevalence with other statistics, such as number of takedowns \cite{liu_unofficial_2019}.

-\paragraph{Metrics required by regulation.} Almost all major social media platforms provide transparency reports for German users as specified by Germany's Network Enforcement Act (NetzDG).\footnote{Netzwerkdurchsetzungsgesetz vom 1.
+\paragraph{Metrics required by regulation} Almost all major social media platforms provide transparency reports for German users as specified by Germany's Network Enforcement Act (NetzDG).\footnote{Netzwerkdurchsetzungsgesetz vom 1.
 September 2017 (BGBl.
 I S. 3352).} NetzDG requires companies to periodically provide information and statistics related to the content moderation conducted at these companies (requirements which are succeeded by those in the Digital Services Act).
-Amongst the required information is also the community guidelines by which companies moderate content, showing that additional regulation can address concern (3).
-We highlight these reports to demonstrate the potential of regulation to standardize the set of transparency metrics reported on.
-Our work takes the view that regulation should require the reporting of content moderation recall, a prevalence-based metric.
-Requiring recall can reflect general moderation effectiveness, and encourages companies to periodically conduct studies of their platform design \cite{Harling_Henesy_Simmance_2023}.
+Amongst the required information is also the community guidelines by which companies moderate content.
+These reports demonstrate the potential of regulation to standardize the set of transparency metrics reported on.
+By relating existing transparency requirements to content moderation recall, our work highlights how further legal clarification can ensure meaningful reporting.
+Recall could reflect general moderation effectiveness, and requiring it would encourage companies to periodically conduct studies of their platform design \cite{Harling_Henesy_Simmance_2023}.